mozilla/legal-docs/en/common_voice_terms.md

 Common Voice is part of the Mozilla Community.
 As a result, if you chose to participate, you agree to follow the [Mozilla Community Participation Guidelines](https://www.mozilla.org/about/governance/policies/participation/).

 ## 2. Your Contributions
 We make Mozilla’s Common Voice database available under the [Creative Commons CC0 public domain dedication](https://creativecommons.org/publicdomain/zero/1.0/).
 That means it’s public and we’ve waived all copyrights to the extent we can under the law.
 If you participate in Common voice, we require that you do the same.
-You agree that Mozilla may offer all of your the contributions you make available to Common Voice, including text, recordings, validations, and feedback (the "Contributions") to the public under the [CC0](https://creativecommons.org/publicdomain/zero/1.0/) public domain dedication.
+You agree that Mozilla may offer all of your the contributions you make available to Common Voice, including text, recordings, validations, and feedback (the “Contributions”) to the public under the [CC0](https://creativecommons.org/publicdomain/zero/1.0/) public domain dedication.

 In order to participate in Common Voice, Mozilla also requires that you make three assurances: